Is this a program organized/supported by the Marcos Administration?

 How much does the immersion cost?
 Is financial aid available?

 Immersion program has no cost to the selected delegate.
 Transportation and housing costs are covered by FYLPRO, the Ayala Foundation and selected partners and sponsors.
 The possible out of pocket costs are dependent on current sponsorships.
-For example, in past years, Philippine Airlines was the primary airline sponsor.
-For delegates not living near a PAL hub, the cost of transportation to that nearest hub was not covered by FYLPRO or Ayala and the delegate assumed those out of pocket costs.

 What safety measures is FYLPRO taking during our time in the Philippines?